Benjamin Cohen: Thoughts of Terminal Refreshment at Breese Little

 To complete the cycle, Cohen then photographs the resulting paintings and uploads them to the web, ready to be appropriated and remixed by others.
 The exhibited works, then, merely represent a snapshot, a single moment in this ongoing process.
 Thoughts of Terminal Refreshment effortlessly captures both the grey drudgery of urban life and the information overload of the digital age with refreshing panache.

-Thoughts of Terminal Refreshment is at Breese Little until 2nd November 2013, for further information visit here.
+Thoughts of Terminal Refreshment is at Breese Little until 2nd November 2013.
+For further information visit the gallery’s website here.